This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 In 1997, Bernard and Anne went to Japan for the first time.
 They have been invited by a local contact to open a possible store in the land of the rising sun.
 Later there will even be a demand to open about 20 stores.
 The pralines would be produced under license.
 Bernard and Anne refuse the deal.
 According to Bernard, the artisanal quality would be compromised and he makes no concessions on this.
 The Japanese love our Belgian chocolate and love high-quality luxury.
 It could be a match, but the time is not yet right.
 The seed still needs to germinate a bit.

-“Prince Philip” visits
+“Prince Philip” on a visit

 In 2004, the first store opened in Japan, in the Ginza district, which is Tokyo's 5th Avenue.
 This store was even visited by the then Prince Philippe, now King Philippe, during the Japanese trade mission in 2005.
 Two years later we have 2 stores in Japan, 1 in Tokyo and one in Fukuoka.

-900,000 chocolates for Japan
+900,000 pralines for Japan

 Big in Japan